Singularity of information flow at the Hopf bifurcation point: Singular perturbation method

 \subsection{Stochastic normal form}

 We outline the calculation based on a singular perturbation method.
-The singular perturbation method is a theoretical method of expanding the equations and variables in terms of a small bifurcation parameter, where a coordinate transformation that simplifies the resulting equations is also expanded.
+The singular perturbation method is a theoretical method for expanding the equations and variables in terms of a small bifurcation parameter, where a coordinate transformation that simplifies the resulting equations is also expanded.
 The simplified equation is referred to as a normal form.
 In this paper, we extend the singular perturbation method to the Langevin equation \eqref{langevin} and derive a stochastic normal form.
+For the singular perturbation analysis, we use notation based on \cite{Kuramoto1984}.

 The time-evolution equation for $\vec{u}$ introduced in \eqref{intro_u} can be written as

 where the term $M\vec{u}\vec{u}$ is explicitly written as

 and the term $N\vec{u}\vec{u}\vec{u}$ is also written as